dldinternet/stackify/README.md

 stackify get -f ./file.json -p cto-mobile -e prod -r us-west-1 -d -s cto-mobile-VPC
 ```

-'__-d -s cto-mobile-VPC__' was added.
+__'-d -s cto-mobile-VPC'__ was added.
 The stackname will need to be provided to pull the correct stack info from simpledb when using the database __-d__ flag.

 * Multiple stacknames may be provided to __-s__